PaleSkinnySwede/threathunter-chronicles.github.io/_posts/2025-06-26-vscode-for-analysts-part-2.md

 _Order in chaos is what separates a great analyst from a good one._

-#### Introduction
+## Introduction

-_At the summit of signal and noise lies the Logwatcher’s Zenit — a quiet place for analysts who squint at timestamps and whisper to correlation engines.
+_At the summit of signal and noise lies the Logwatcher’s Zenit, a quiet place for analysts who squint at timestamps and whisper to correlation engines.
 Bring your coffee, leave your assumptions at home and make sure your wireless mouse and keyboard are fully charged._

-#### Let’s Go
+## Let’s Go

 In [the first part](https://threathunter-chronicles.com/blog/logwatchers-zenit/2025-05-29-vscode-for-analysts-part-1.html), we looked at my favourite key commands making Visual Studio Code one of my favourite tools when analysing and dissecting malicious scripts so I can build detections and threat hunting rules.

 Today, in part 2, we descend from the peak to wander the plugin bazaar of Visual Studio Code.
 Not all tools are built for us, but some?
 Some are forged in the fires of parsing and anomaly hunting.

-Here are the extensions I keep close, like a hunter’s blade and a bard’s flask — each one tuned for threat hunters, log sculptors, and cyber-detectives.
+Here are the extensions I keep close, like a hunter’s blade and a bard’s flask, each one tuned for threat hunters, log sculptors, and cyber detectives.

 ---